 Some of the resources from this post can be found below.
 All the ones shown below are money saving bundles, but each resource inside the bundle can also be purchased separately.

-I’d love to learn about the activities you incorporate with your newcomers during independent class time!!
+I’d love to learn about the activities you incorporate for your newcomers during independent class time!!